9.3.1 Customizing Data Plot Colors

 Remove Color Lists and Restore All

-Expand the color lists, right-click on one list, you can use the context menu to delete it.
+Expand the color lists, right-click on one list, you can use the context menu to hide it.
 You can also use Show All menu item to restore all color lists, including the user-defined ones and built-in ones.

 Using Column Values to Apply Color By Points

 When you are on the By Points tab of the Color Chooser, you have five options for applying color to the data points in a plot.
 The most basic choice, Incrementing, allows you to set a starting color for the first data point, then assign colors from a color list, to subsequent points.
 See the "By Points" discussion under Using a Saved Increment List.

 - Indexing.
 Uses a dataset of integer or categorical values to apply color.
 See Indexing.